compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/browsing.md

    1. Import / paste new documents
    1. Share your work
    1. Save your project
-   1. Visualize all your documents : favorites, imported documents, history, universe.
+   1. Visualize all your documents : favorites, imported documents, history, environment.

 ### Opening a document